Brugse Beer VII

 - Waar is de Beer (Brugse Beer BB72) (Lab)

-Sorry about the title of the post, but I just had to do it !
+Sorry about that, but I just had to do it!
 It might equally well have been called “Knicketty Knacketty Knokke Heist”, but anyway, that’s by-the-by.
 We had some serious cachin’ to get done.

 Our third day in Belgiumshire began with another hotel breakfast followed by a trip to a local bank (because the restaurant on the previous night didn’t take plastic and so cleared me out of Euros cash) and then to a Carrefour Local supermarket to grab some essentials for a day of caching, namely drinks, pastries and Pringles.